carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/02-Intro_to_Nextflow.md

    make_files()
    // flatten channel to make the dimensions 3 rows x 1 column each_file(make_files.out.flatten())
-   // collect channgel to make the dimensions 1 row x 3 columns all_files(make_files.out.collect())
+   // collect channel to make the dimensions 1 row x 3 columns all_files(make_files.out.collect())
    // The above collect is redundant so you will get the same result from:
    // all_files(make_files.out)